cdebom/AstroStatistic2021class/README.md

 # AstroStatistic2021class
 This repository concentrates the codes and notebooks related to the AstroStatistics and Big Data lectures at CBPF, including final projects for 2021.b.
 You can find the description of each project below.

-Projeto 01 - Strong Lensing Simulations with Lenstronomy Grasiele
+## Projeto 01 - Strong Lensing Simulations with Lenstronomy

-INTRODUCTION
+Grasiele

+Introduction

 Strong lenses is a phenomenon that occurs when the light of a distant galaxy suffers a distortion when passing by a massive object (such as another galaxy or a galaxy cluster).
 These systems are exceptionally interesting because of the magnification effect, which allows us to observe objects that are even farther in the universe.
 Nevertheless, the study of such objects can be extremely expensive, due to the amount of time required in the large telescopes for the observation of it.
 Alternatively, the study of a synthetic population is extensively cheaper and it can  assist us in the understanding of observed systems.

 In this work I intend to create a simulated sample of strong lenses using the deeplenstronomy library in python.
 Additionally, in order to assure that these computationally created systems can exist in the real universe, I shall compare it to an observed sample of strong lensing.